Host of the LOT Winter School 2018 is:

 The Lot Winter School meeting point is on the 14th floor of the Main Building.
 During the day, there will always be at least one local organizer present to help you with practical matters or to answer any questions.
 At the meeting point you can have coffee, tea and cookies, grab some fruit after lunch and meet other participants.
 There are vending machines for drinks and candy at the meeting point.
 The poster session and drinks (Mondays 16.30) will take place here as well.
 Please come and meet us as soon as you are in the Main Building, so we can register your arrival, answer your questions and give you all the additional information that you may need.

 The general opening will be on Monday morning 8 January at 8.45 in room 8A20 (8th floor) by prof. dr. Lourens de Vries.
-Don't forget to grab a coffee or tea at the meeting point beforehand!
+Coffee and tea will be served in the corridor near the room.

 How to reach VU University Amsterdam